 In the next decade, 80% of jobs will require math and science skills.
 RoboNation was created to engage students of all ages, from kindergarten to college, in hands-on robotics activities to stimulate their interest in math and science as well as careers in unmanned systems.
 Explore how we fuel students’ imaginations, enhance their education, and give them a great start to a promising future.

 This underwater glider is a non-tethered, autonomous robot that has no propeller and uses minimal energy.
-SeaGlide built from a kit and professionally-developed curriculum, introduces students to programming, coding, real-world sensing and data collection.
+SeaGlide built from a kit and introduces students to programming, coding, real-world sensing and data collection.

 Introduce future generations of scientists and engineers to the exciting world of unmanned systems at this free event for grades 5-12 (advance registration required).
 Students enjoy the opportunity to tour displays and robotic hardware in AUVSI's XPONENTIAL exhibit hall to learn about careers in the unmanned systems community.